ndkv9/material-template/src/content/hidden-docs/solution.md

 ---
-title: 'Hints'
+title: 'How to see the solution'
 nav_order: 502
 hidden: true
 ---

-Wise man said just find your place

-In the eye of the storm

-Seek the roses along the way

-Just beware of the thorns
+You can see the solution in the Test My Code -service in TMC website after completing the exercise.